Navy personnel who tested positive for COVID-19 traced to single sailor

 Our personnel who have not come in contact with any infected person are being moved back to the units.
 Two special trains have been catered for them between Bengaluru and Jammu and Bengaluru and Guwahati, he had said.

-On April 9, the Indian Navy Chief had said that, the Navy should plan for the worst.
-We need to be ready for the worst case scenario and to my mind, it will be a long battle, he had also said.
+On April 9, the Indian Navy Chief had said that the Navy should plan for the worst.
+We need to be ready for the worst-case scenario and to my mind, it will be a long battle, he had also said.